knowledge-ruby/knowledge/README.md

 ## Usage

-Documentation is in progress but here are some examples you can use:
+Documentation is in progress.
+Please have a look to the [wiki](https://github.com/knowledge-ruby/knowledge/wiki/).

 **Using default stuff**: